mwangigikonyo/codecamp/docs/sailsjs-tutorial/sailsjs-routing.md

 In the small exercise above, you defined a Custom (Explicit) Route.
 This means, that you define a route yourself, as well as which controller, action, or method it takes the HTTP request to.

-In the next section, we'll dive deeper into routing through advancing our "hello world" project.
-Don't delete it yet.
+In the next section, we'll dive deeper into routing and see which ones are Automatic (Implicit) Routes.